montoyamoraga/tiny-trainable-instruments/docs/md/contributing.md

 ### Markdown

-The documentation of this project is written using Markdown, including this document!

 Markdown is a lightweight markup language with simple, intuitive syntax.
 Aside from a few key differences, it is largely the same as plaintext.

-This guide is heavily based off of the [GitHub Markdown Guide](https://guides.github.com/features/mastering-markdown/).
+The documentation of this project is written using Markdown, including this document!
+More info: https://guides.github.com/features/mastering-markdown/.

 ## GitHub instructions